 Summer can be both a blessing and a curse for a small business.
-While more people are out and about, much of their expendable income is going towards vacation and travel, leaving many businesses suffering through a sales slump.
+While more people are out and about, much of their expendable income is going towards vacation and travel, leaving many businesses scrambling to figure out how to get out of a sales slump.

-But before jumping straight to seasonality, it’s important to rule out other issues such as your incentives, training and value proposition.
+But before jumping into business marketing ideas such as seasonality, it’s important to rule out other issues including your incentives, training and value proposition as ways to bring in new customers.

 Consider profit, revenue, and sales